networktocode/ntc-netbox-plugin-metrics-ext/README.md

     ```
 ## Usage

-Configure your prometheus server to collect the application metrics at `/api/plugins/app-metrics/`
+Configure your Prometheus server to collect the application metrics at `/api/plugins/app-metrics/`

 ```yaml
 # Sample prometheus configuration